Letterbook/Letterbook/.github/ISSUE_TEMPLATE/epic.md

 - [ ] (List of tasks, steps, or issues to track or discuss)

 > [!TIP]
-> Update above list as needed, and convert them to issues when they're understood well enough to start development
+> Update above list as needed, and convert to issues when ready

 ## Goal
 (Long description of the feature or theme.
 What is the goal, who is it for, etc?)